gustavorochaduck/discord_report/README.md

 # Personal Discord Reporting System (DRS)
-Welcom to a nother of my projects.
+Welcome to a nother of my projects.
 This project is to send a report(Mensage) for a 1 grup os Discord.
 # CTF mensage for ADM (CTFMADM)
 This project can use for oder thigns, For example to mensage a grup in Discord And this can help for a CTF event